 Time and again, Surya does the Superman punch and asks Supri to use the laser in her eyes to ward off evil.
 You need someone to push you into a state where you think of yourself as some sort of superhero and it’s the grandfather Ajoba (Mahesh Manjrekar) who does that in this movie.
 So, there is always a feeling of watching a comic book sort of story.
 In this case, it seems like a story involving Superman and Supergirl devoid of any superhuman powers.

-There comes a time when, much like us, Supri gets irked by childish mannerisms of Surya when she asks him to “grow up” and says that she does not have “bandwidth” for retelling what happened in 12 years of life, in which they apart from each other, in just a few minutes.
+There comes a time when, much like us, Supri gets irked by childish mannerisms of Surya when she asks him to “grow up” and says that she does not have “bandwidth” for retelling what happened in 12 years of life in just a few minutes.
 In all its weirdness and funny instances, the frivolous nature of the pursuance of the ultimate goal is something that would put you off towards the end.
 Nevertheless, Mard Ko Dard Nahi Hota hints at a possible sequel in the end.
 It was amazing to see the way it took a dig at clichéd Indian masala movies and I hope it keeps doing so in the sequel.